 Some such transactions evolve from larger group acquisitions where one part of the group is distressed and it may also be the case that, commercially, the buyer may require or seek associated transactions to proceed together or with associated parties.
 If transactions are interdependent then understanding their relationship may also be a key commercial driver.

-In some transactions where existing management or their associates look to purchase the business or assets, there are recommendations that a buyer consult with third parties called the ‘Pre-pack Pool’.
+Where directors of the insolvent business or their associates look to purchase the business or assets, there are additional obligations that a buyer needs to comply with additional obligations.
 We can advise on your responsibilities and options in doing so.

 If you would like to discuss aspects of any proposed deal, please contact a member of the Restructuring and Insolvency Team.